aframevr/aframe/docs/introduction/best-practices.md

 first time, the browser will hang and block while uploading to the GPU.
 Note that three.js's renderer does not upload textures to the GPU if objects are non-visible.
 To prevent frame drops during the experience, create and draw all materials and textures when the scene starts.
-They do not need to be within view (e.g., we can put an entity at position `0 -1000 0`).
-Then hide them as needed.
+Draw them somewhere within the camera frustum (viewport) then hide them as needed.
 We will try to come with a convenient API in A-Frame to do this automatically.

 [360]: https://aframe-360-gallery.glitch.me